Lacey Cornbread aka Hot Water Cornbread is a rustic cornbread made of unleavened cornmeal, hot water, and salt and fried in a cast iron skillet.

 To make Lacey Cornbread, thin out the batter with more water To help get lacey cornbread even crispier, flatten out the batter with the edge of a spoon after it’s dropped in the hot oil.
 Lacey cornbread cooks very quickly.
 Stay focused while your cooking it!
 Don’t answer the telephone or get interested in a TV show.
 It’ll burn up, fast.
 Fry on one side until brown, flip and fry on the other side until brown.
 Remove and drain on paper towels or a rack.
 Sprinkle with salt while still warm.

 My grandmother and mother often made a cornbread in a “cake” instead of small pieces.
-For this method, you want to add a thin layer of batter to 1/2 to 1 inch of hot oil.
+For this method, you want to add a thin layer of batter to 1/2 to 1 inch of hot oil in a cast iron skillet.
 Make sure some oil is on the top of the batter to help it brown.
 Place in a 400 degree oven and bake until the top browns.
 If the bottom and sides have browned, but the top hasn’t, place the skillet of cornbread under the broiler to get it brown.

 I love the laceyness of lacey cornbread.
 Everywhere you see a hole, you see crispiness.
 Crispiness is good eatin’.
 I am creating my own language and starting with laceyness and crispiness.

 There’s a lot to love about this humble cornbread.
 If I owned a restaurant that served Southern fare, I’d serve lacey cornbread on every table.
 It exemplifies so much about Southern culture.
 It’s simple, but serves it’s purpose.
 The best part for me is remembering it coming out of Mama’s and Granny’s kitchen.
 And that suites my purpose to a tee.

 Watch our Facebook Live cooking demonstration.
 If you’re on Facebook, check us out at Syrup and Biscuits.